Page Reviewed / Updated - Apr. 2015

-This is a Home and Community Based Services waiver intended for elderly Nevada residents that have elected to reside in Adult Residential Care even though they are medically qualified for a higher level of care.
+This is a Home and Community Based Services (HCBS) waiver intended for elderly Nevada residents that have elected to reside in Adult Residential Care, even though they are medically qualified for a higher level of care.
 Nevada offers a similar program for assisted living.
-Applicants for this waiver may also find themselves eligible for the Assisted Living Waiver.
 Under Resident Care, participants receive assistance with the activities of daily living such as eating, transferring, toileting and bathing.
 This program was previously referred to as the Group Care Waiver.

 In addition to being 65 or more years old, residents must be ambulatory, require an intermediate level of care and be financially qualified to receive WEARC services.
-The financial qualifications are the same as for Nevada Medicaid.
-In 2014, the income limits for an individual applicant are $2,163 / month and $2,000 in countable resources.
+The financial qualifications for this HCBS waiver are the same as for Nevada Medicaid.
+In 2015, the income limits for an individual applicant are $2,199 / month and $2,000 in countable resources.

-Should one's income and assets exceed the allowable limits, it is possible to still gain qualification to Nevada Medicaid by working with a professional Medicaid planner.
+Should one's income and assets exceed the allowable limits, it is possible to still gain qualification to Nevada Medicaid by working with a specialized Medicaid planner.
 By organizing the applicant's monetary holdings appropriately, applicants can often become eligible.
 For example, income in excess of the limits can be allocated into a Pooled Income or Miller Trust.
-This will effectively lower one's income but still allow limited access to it for specific purposes.
+This will effectively lower one's income and still allow limited access to it for the purpose of affording care.

 In a similar fashion, assets can be re-organized.
 "Countable" is the operative word when considering countable resources.
 One's home and car, provided they are used by title holders, can be considered exempt.
 Life or final expense insurance, burial spaces and certain other personal effects like wedding rings can also be not-countable assets.